nthnklssn/GuelphCourseSelector/README.md

 You must enter your WebAdvisor username and password and then the details of the courses you are taking, including section number.

-The program will continuosly try and enroll you in the courses.
+The program will continuously try to enroll you in the courses.

 To run the program just type: